A Better Test of Choice Overload

-Suppose $a,b,c$ are individually chosen with probability $20\%$ from choice sets $\{a,d\},\{b,d\},\{c,d\}$.
-Suppose also that from any choice set with two elements plus $d$, the probability of active choice is $40\%$.
-While we formally define terms later, it is easy to see that (ignoring the possibility of indifference) these probabilities can be generated by a population of rational individuals; however, they imply that the events $a \succ d$, $b \succ d$, and $c \succ d$ are mutually exclusive in that population.
-Thus, the active choice probability from $X$ must be $60\%$.
-If it is lower, we observe choice overload in the sense that observations \textit{cannot} be explained in terms of a fully rational population, but they \textit{can} be explained in terms of a population that is fully rational except that some individuals switch to default choice when encountering the grand choice set.
-Therefore, an active choice probability on $X$ of $50\%$ would reveal choice overload even though it is strictly larger than the active choice probability from any smaller set. \end{example}
+Suppose $a,b,c$ are individually chosen across a population with probability $20\%$ from choice sets $\{a,d\},\{b,d\},\{c,d\}$.
+Suppose also that the probability of non-default choice is $40\%$ from any of $\{a,b,d\},\{a,c,d\},\{b,c,d\}$.
+Assuming no indifferences, these probabilities \emph{can} be reconciled with a Random Utility Model (RUM, precisely defined later); however, they imply that the preferences $a \succ d$, $b \succ d$, and $c \succ d$ occur in disjoint subsets of the population.
+Thus, non-default choice probability from $X$ must be at least $60\%$, even though the largest such probability observed in smaller sets is ``only'' $40\%$.\end{example}